microsoft/Product-Recommendations/api-reference.md

 # API Reference

+## Swagger UI
 Once you deploy the service, you will be able to navigate to the API Reference (Swagger definition) for your newly created service by going to http://\<root url\>/swagger/ .
 You will get the root url upon deploying your service.

+The swagger UI is the authoritative definition of the API interface -- but we have duplicated a description of the API reference here so you can understand what the service will look like before you actually deploy it.

 ## Authentication
 When calling the service, you will need to set authentication headers to pass the API key you are provided